Skip to content

 Partners can configure how privacy policy information is presented on the login screen using the following options:

-Enable this checkbox to show an inline call-to-action (CTA) message directly on the login screen.
-When enabled, the configured Privacy Policy Label Text will appear as a hyperlink pointing to the provided privacy policy URL. -
+• Display Privacy Policy CTA Inline Enable this checkbox to show an inline call-to-action (CTA) message directly on the login screen.

-Customize the message displayed with the inline CTA.
-For example: By logging in, you agree to our privacy policy, where “privacy policy” will be hyperlinked to the configured URL.
+• Privacy Policy Label Text Customize the message displayed with the inline CTA.
+For example: By logging in, you agree to accept Privacy Policy, where "Privacy Policy" will be hyperlinked to the configured Privacy Policy URL.
+The preview shows the default text is "By logging in, you agree to accept Privacy Policy".

 A real-time preview of the final message is displayed on the right side of the screen under Login Page Preview.